 Place our polishing pad in the path of flowing water to trap floating debris from the water.
 This filter pad is very efficient at trapping very fine particles, so please clean the pad regularly.
 This pad can be used alone or layered with other filter pads such as our Classic or Premium filter pads to extend cleaning time.

 Make A Template - Since pads need to be replaced on a regular basis, a cardboard template can be made in the shape and size of the filter pad you are replacing.
 Use a sharp pair of scissors to easily cut the filter pad to your desired shape and size.

-Safe From The Bag - After you have cut out your desired shape and size, rinse pad thoroughly with clean fresh water, wring out and repeat this process.
-Your pad is now ready to be used in your filter.
+Safe From The Bag - After you have cut out your desired shape and size your pad is ready to be used in your filter.